anquanscan/sec-tools/README.md

 [clair-scanner](https://github.com/arminc/clair-scanner): Docker containers vulnerability scan
 [pitch](https://github.com/OpenSourcePentest/pitch): The initial conversation slides and menu of scenarios
 [DotUrl](https://github.com/Fergs32/DotUrl): .url | Open source URL vulnerability scanner with integrated Proxyscraper
 [detectron2-dormalarm](https://github.com/DeepsMoseli/detectron2-dormalarm): I use detectron2  to demonstrate a  computer vision powered dorm room security system that leverages transfer learning.
+[Osintgram](https://github.com/Datalux/Osintgram): Osintgram is a OSINT tool on Instagram.
+It offers an interactive shell to perform analysis on Instagram account of any users by its nickname